The best known secret to learning is _____________.

 You might have filled this blank in with a number of responses such as (and not limited to) experience, persistence, building proficiency, being a good student, or having a great teacher(s).
 All are true, however, this post will focus on something that is often forgotten or neglected in certain contemporary school environments: learning through play.

 Contemporary art embraces the element of play very efficiently.
 Artists seek out creative strategies to address aesthetic and conceptual issues in order to create engaging and entertaining works of art.
-While making art is serious undertaking, any artist will tell you that if it becomes too serious they’re not having fun anymore.
+While making art is a serious undertaking, any artist will tell you that if it becomes too serious they’re not having fun anymore.
 Unless you’re painting by numbers, all art making combines a playful engagement with materials and subject matter.
-Some artists like Slow Art Collective (mentioned in an earlier post) fully utilize play in order to construct meaning in collaboration with the viewer.
+Some artists, like Slow Art Collective (mentioned in an earlier post) fully utilize play in order to construct meaning in collaboration with the viewer.
 In fact, their work is largely conceived with the expectation that visitors will interact with it and construct new knowledge through explorations with a wide variety of materials.

 Artists Miranda July and Nina Katchadourian also create playful works of art that break away from the mundane and stressful routines of daily life.
 Katchadourian’s work, realized through unique and surreal pairings of materials and subject matter might seem absurd at first glance.
-After all, her most famous work includes an ongoing series of in flight projects (Seat Assignment, 2010-ongoing), including bathroom selfies called Lavatory Self-Portraits in the Flemish Style, in which the artist uses bathroom materials such as toilet paper, toilet seat protection covers, shower caps, and sanitary napkins to dress up like subjects in Dutch and Flemish portraiture.
+After all, her most famous work includes an ongoing series of in flight projects (Seat Assignment, 2010-ongoing), including bathroom selfies called Lavatory Self-Portraits in the Flemish Style, in which the artist uses bathroom materials such as toilet paper, toilet seat protection covers, shower caps and sanitary napkins to dress up like subjects in Dutch and Flemish portraiture.
 However, for each series of art she makes, Katchadorian carefully conceives a complex set of rules and balanced relationships for quotidian conditions.
 The results are playful and imaginative encounters with the banal and uninspired facets of life.
-Katchadorian utilizes play to reveal the creative possibilities of finding inspiration, excitement, and awe in everyday life.
+Katchadorian utilizes play to reveal the creative possibilities of finding inspiration, excitement and awe in everyday life.

-“(1) develop intrinsic interests and competencies; (2) learn how to make decisions, solve problems, exert self-control, and follow rules; (3) learn to regulate their emotions; (4) make friends and learn to get along with others as equals; and (5) experience joy.
+“(1) develop intrinsic interests and competencies; (2) learn how to make decisions, solve problems, exert self-control and follow rules; (3) learn to regulate their emotions; (4) make friends and learn to get along with others as equals; and (5) experience joy.
 Through all of these effects, play promotes mental health.”

-When play is supported in an art-centered learning environment, students make invaluable explorations, discoveries, and insights about themselves and the world around them.
-Play gives us the necessary freedom to construct our ideal social, emotional, and constructive experiences.
+When play is supported in an art-centered learning environment, students make invaluable explorations, discoveries and insights about themselves and the world around them.
+Play gives us the necessary freedom to construct our ideal social, emotional and constructive experiences.
 When imagination is given free reign, we start to realize that materials are everywhere and compelling subject matter is simply dependent upon our playful and artful interaction with each other and the environment.

 References, Notes, Suggested Reading: